DeclanChidlow/vale.rocks/input/posts/documents/the-design-of-this-site.md

 3. **JavaScript is optional:**
    JavaScript has creeped its way into every facet of the web.
 This isn't necessarily a bad thing; JavaScript has its place.
 However, that place _isn't_ everywhere, and users should be able to opt out and still experience the site, albeit in a potentially degraded state.

-   While visiting this site with JavaScript enabled merits access to optional features, it _isn't_ required for the core reading experience and everything will operate cleanly in its absence.
+   While visiting this site with JavaScript enabled merits access to optional features, it _isn't_ required for the core reading experience, and everything will operate cleanly in its absence.

 ## Features

-Vale.Rocks is home to some non-standard features and notable implementations of standard ones.
-Some of these include:
+Vale.Rocks is home to many non-standard features and some notable implementations of expected ones.
+These include:

 - **Footnotes/Sidenotes:**
   Without JavaScript enabled, the footnotes (or perhaps more accurately, endnotes) are simply anchors to the definition at the end of the page.
-  Assuming JavaScript is enabled, the footnotes open a popover when clicked.
+Assuming JavaScript is enabled, clicking a footnote opens a popover.
 If the viewport is sufficiently wide, then the footnotes also manifest as sidenotes in the page's margin.

 - **Comments:**
   Given that this is a static site and my readership is generally of the variety that frequents GitHub, I've employed [Giscus](https://giscus.app) for comment functionality.